 Plastic can take hundreds of years to biodegrade

 Plastic can take hundreds of years to biodegrade, between 500 and 1,000 years for some types.
-This means it takes up space in the landfill or often in nature, polluting the environment for an astronomical amount of time compared to the timeframe in which it is useful.
+This means it takes up space in landfills or often in nature, polluting the environment for an astronomical amount of time compared to the timeframe in which it is useful.

 Recycling plastic can also conserve limited natural resources and energy